slepc/slepc/doc/source/documentation/hands-on/hands-on4.md

-Tutorials

-# Singular Value Decomposition
+# Exercise 4: Singular Value Decomposition

 In this exercise we turn our attention to the Singular Value Decomposition (SVD).
-Remember that in real symmetric (or complex Hermitian) matrices, singular values coincide with eigenvalues, but in general this is not the case.
+Remember that in positive-definite real symmetric (or complex Hermitian) matrices, singular values coincide with eigenvalues, but in general this is not the case.
 The SVD is defined for any matrix, even rectangular ones.
 Singular values are always non-negative real values.

 This example works also by reading a matrix from a file.
 In particular, the matrix to be used is related to a 2D reaction-diffusion model.
-More details about this problem can be found at [Matrix Market](https://math.nist.gov/MatrixMarket/data/NEP/brussel/brussel).
+More details about this problem can be found at [Matrix Market](https://math.nist.gov/MatrixMarket/data/NEP/brussel/brussel.html).

 ## Compiling